CovenantJunior/signature-pad/CONTRIBUTING.md

 4\. **Initiate a Pull Request (PR):** Subsequent to effecting changes, contributors should inaugurate a pull request from their forked repository to the primary repository.
 Within the pull request description, they can attach a label to the relevant issue they are addressing.
 This interlinks the pull request with the pertinent issue, streamlining the monitoring of progress.

 5\. **Assessment and Integration:** The primary repository's maintainers will scrutinize the pull request.
-If it aligns with expectations, they will endorse the pull request and integrate the amendments into the `main` branch of the central repository.
+If it aligns with expectations, they will endorse the pull request and integrate the amendments into the `master` branch of the central repository.

 By adhering to these stipulated steps, contributors can seamlessly collaborate on the project, introduce innovative features, and rectify glitches within a structured framework.

-It's imperative to foster lucid communication, offer guidance on coding protocols and conventions, and uphold an inviting and all-encompassing environment for contributors.
+It's imperative to foster clear communication, offer guidance on coding protocols and conventions, and uphold an inviting and all-encompassing environment for contributors.
 Flourishing open-source initiatives are contingent on the presence of an optimistic and cooperative community.